sktime/enhancement-proposals/steps/27_BasePkg/step.md

   1. The `pkg.load()` reads `artifacts.json` to see what to load and from where to `load`.
 It would load everything present in the `artifacts.json`.

      - The `artifacts.json` can be created by the user themselves as well, providing them flexibility to load the artifacts of their choice from their own directory.
-       - Optimally, the artifacts should be in the same directory as `artifacts.json` or you would have to pass complete path to the artifacts.
+       - The artifacts should be in the same directory as `artifacts.json` to prevent any confusion and loading any dangerous artifacts from any random place.
-     - As we assume users create this json themselves, we would assume it is safe to load the artifacts from the paths specified. `pkg.load` would just do the reconciliation and see if the loaded artifacts have been loaded correctly or not.
+     - As we assume users create this json themselves (or this `json` was created by the `save` method which also user controlled), we would assume it is safe to load the artifacts from the paths specified. `pkg.load` would just do the reconciliation and see if the loaded artifacts have been loaded correctly or not.

   2. The `pkg.load()` calls internally `datamodule.load()` (if scalers or any other artifact that data module saves is present in the `artifacts.json`) and `model.load()`.